 Secondly, Australia's beef exports are centred on two major markets, Japan and the US, representing 34% and 42% of total export volumes respectively in 2001.
-Exports to Japan include both grass-fed and grain-fed product, while exports to the US are predominantly lean manufacturing grade beef from the northern herd.
-The remaining 24% of Australia's exports going to over 50 other countries.
-These markets are highly competitive.
+Exports to Japan include both grass-fed and grain-fed product, while exports to the US are predominately lean manufacturing grade beef from the Northern herd.
+The remaining 24% of Australia's exports go to over 50 other countries (MLA 2001c, 2002).
+These markets are highly competitive and therefore pricing power is limited.

 Thirdly, increasing exports of beef from the US compete with Australia in Pacific Rim export markets, mainly Japan and Korea.
 This is particularly so in the higher quality grain-fed segments.
-The US is now the second largest exporter; although USDA expects US beef exports to decline during 2002.
+Figure 1 shows the recent trends of beef and veal exports of selected countries.
+The US is now the second largest exporter, although USDA (2001) expects US beef exports to decline during 2002.